kasugasorata98/puppeteer-monkey-type/readme.md

 - Uses puppeteer for webscraping and automation.
 - Intentionally makes mistakes with rate.
-- Recovers from its intentional mistakes
+- Recovers from its intentional mistakes.
 - Capable of typing faster than 145WPM.

 ## Tech